 This sensory blanket activity is a simple home sensory diet activity that offers heavy work input using only a blanket.
 Did you know you can use a blanket as a calming sensory tool?
 One way that I love to help regulate and calm down over-responsive sensory systems is through heavy work activities.

-Proprioception Winter Activity with Blankets
+Calming Proprioception Activity with a Blanket

-- Add additional proprioceptive input for calming and regulating by piling pillows ontop of your child after they’ve been wrapped up in the blanket.
+- Add additional proprioceptive input for calming and regulating by piling pillows on top of your child after they’ve been wrapped up in the blanket.
 Press evenly and gently, but firmly, with both hands to provide deep pressure input.